borisdj/borisdj.github.io/_posts/2024-12-01-solution-to-opensource-sustainability.md

 -- Finaly a Recommendation for everyone to find a project that interest you which you also need and use, and could allocate some spare time to it.
 Later if you have a problem/idea make your own fully FOSS, and after a few of those one might become cFOSS.
 -- The Rule of thumb would be that 1 in 4 or 5 projects could be significant enough to have cFOSS model besides other fully FOSS (another case of Pareto).
 Always there is a need to help others with questions, improve documentation and sample, make tests, solve issue, add new functionality and other ways of contribution.
 -- There is useful info on opensource: [/starting-a-project](https://opensource.guide/starting-a-project/){:target="_blank"} and [/getting-paid](https://opensource.guide/getting-paid/){:target="_blank"}.
--- As for the companies they also can ensure [Open-Source tools are safe](https://www.forbes.com/councils/forbestechcouncil/2022/05/10/12-ways-companies-can-ensure-open-source-tools-are-safe-and-sustainable/){:target="_blank"}.
+-- As for the companies they also can make sure [Open-Source tools are safe](https://www.forbes.com/councils/forbestechcouncil/2022/05/10/12-ways-companies-can-ensure-open-source-tools-are-safe-and-sustainable/){:target="_blank"}.

 More info:
 1. [medium/the-sustainability-of-open-source](https://goldglovecb.medium.com/the-sustainability-of-open-source-7ec0390f58e8){:target="_blank"}